orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/DEM.rst

     * No SRTM and no geoid available: 0

 Several DEM tiles can be provided at the same time, using the ``OpenDEMDirectory`` method.
 All raster from the input directory will be opened by GDAL.
 Internally, a mosaic of all DEM tiles is then created as a virtual dataset (vrt).

+A geoid file can be opened using the ``OpenGeoidFile`` method, and the default height above ellipsoid can be set using ``OpenGeoidFile`` method.

+The ``ClearElevationParameters`` method can be used to clear the DEMs, the geoid and the default height above ellipsoid.
+All associated GDAL datasets will be closed.